Adrian Edward Southard

 Improving instrumentation for mass spectrometry.

 My research has focused on simulations and experiments with new instruments which all interface or support the use of a mass spectrometer in some way.
-Subject areas include charged particle optics, computation fluid dynamics, and heat transfer, All of this engineering aims to improve the sensitivity and capabilities of mass spectrometers to facilitate the detection of organics on Mars, comets,or icy moons in the solar system like Europa, Enceladus, and Titan.
+Subject areas include charged particle optics, computation fluid dynamics, and heat transfer, All of this engineering aims to improve the sensitivity and capabilities of instrumentation to facilitate the detection inorganic and organic material on the moon, Mars, comets, or icy moons in the solar system like Europa, Enceladus, and Titan.

 Current Projects